CodingPenguin1/Recipes/chicken_and_potatoes.md

 ## 1. Potatoes

 Preheat oven to 400.
 In a large pot, combine the potatoes and salted water to cover by 1 inch.
 Bring to a boil and cook until fork-tender, 6 to 8 minutes.
 Drain and return the potatoes to the pot.
-Toss with 2 tbsp butter, the parmesan, and parsley; season with salt and power.
+Toss with 2 T butter, the parmesan, and parsley; season with salt and power.
 Cover to kep warm.

 ## 2. Chicken

-Meanwhile, in a large skillet, heat 2 tbsp EVOO over a medium-high heat.
+Meanwhile, in a large skillet, heat 2 T EVOO over a medium-high heat.
 Season the chicken and cook, turning once, until golden-brown, about 5 minutes.
 Transfer to a baking dish; roast until cooked through, about 10 minutes.

 ## 3. Onions

-In the same skillet, heat the remaining 1 tbsp each butter and EVOO over medium heat.
+In the same skillet, heat the remaining 1 T each butter and EVOO over medium heat.
 Stir in the onions and vinegar and season with salt; cook, stirring occasionally, until the onions are caramelized, about 15 minutes.
 At the end, stir in 1/4 cup water and scrape up any browned bits.

 ## 4. Serve